browserengineering/book/book/visual-effects.md

 ::: {.further}
-Implementing high-quality raster libraries is very interesting in its own right.
-These days, it's especially important to leverage GPUs when they're available, and browsers often push the envelope.
-Browser teams typically include raster library experts: Skia for Chromium and [Core Graphics][core-graphics] for WebKit, for example.
-Both of these libraries are used outside of the browser, too: Core Graphics in iOS and macOS, and Skia in Android.
+Implementing high-quality raster libraries is very interesting in its own right---check out [Real-Time Rendering][rtr-book] for more.[^cgpp] These days, it's especially important to leverage GPUs when they're available, and browsers often push the envelope.
+Browser teams typically include or work closely with raster library experts: Skia for Chromium and [Core Graphics][core-graphics] for WebKit, for example.
+Both of these libraries are used outside of the browser, too:
+Core Graphics in iOS and macOS, and Skia in Android.
+:::

-If you're looking for another book on how these libraries are implemented, check out [Real-Time Rendering][rtr-book].
-There is also [Computer Graphics: Principles and Practice][classic], which incidentally I remember buying[^chris-here] back the days of my youth (1992 or so).
+[^cgpp]: There is also [Computer Graphics: Principles and Practice][classic], which incidentally I remember buying---this is Chris speaking---back the days of my youth (1992 or so).
 At the time I didn't get much further than rastering lines and polygons (in assembly language!).
 These days you can do the same and more with Skia and a few lines of Python.
-:::

-[^chris-here]: This is Chris speaking.
 [core-graphics]: https://developer.apple.com/documentation/coregraphics
 [rtr-book]: https://www.realtimerendering.com/
 [classic]: https://en.wikipedia.org/wiki/Computer_Graphics:_Principles_and_Practice